chukiagosoftware/software-engineer-blog/content/pages/about.md

 ### Terraform
 <a name="terraform"></a>

-Designed and architected secure, scaleable cloud infrastructure on Google Cloud Platform, Amazon Web Services, Microsoft Azure and Oracle Cloud.
+I have designed and architected secure, scaleable cloud infrastructure on Google Cloud Platform, Amazon Web Services, Microsoft Azure and Oracle Cloud using Terraform.
+The TFE provider even allows meta-Terraform Cloud setup.

-Monitoring, alerting and application performance with Datadog, Prometheus, Grafana, ElasticSearch, Logstach, Kibana, Splunk
+Terraform can also be used in addition to Infra for monitoring, alerting and application performance with Datadog, Prometheus, Grafana, ElasticSearch, Logstash, Kibana, Splunk

-Terraform Cloud and Terraform Enterprise automation, policy and audit validation, cost management, CI/CD integration
+Don't forget Terraform Cloud and Terraform Enterprise automation, policy and audit validation and cost management

 :rocket:

+Terraform grows on you, I promise

 ---